yongdd/langevin-fts/README.md

         ```Python
         ["A":6]  # from q["A0"](r) to q["A6"](r) (continuous chain)
         ```
      + Example 2: 3-arm star A homopolymer.
 Each arm is composed of 4 A segments.
 It is only necessary to compute the partial partition functions for one arm.
-Braces `( )` indicates the dependencies.
+Braces `(` `)` indicates the dependencies.
         ```Python
         ["A":4]        # from q["A0"](r) to q["A6"](r)
         ["(A4A4)A":4]  # from q["(A4A4)A0"](r) to q["(A4A4)A4"](r)
         ```
      + Example 3: Mixture of A homopolymers and symmetric ABA triblock copolymers.
 The A homopolymer is composed of 6 A segments.
-In the ABA triblock, 4 A, 5 B and 4 A segments are linearly connected.
+For the ABA triblock, 4 A, 5 B and 4 A segments are linearly connected.
         ```Python
         ["A":6]
         ["(A4)B":5]